khimaros/raid-explorations/README.md

 disk removal and spare rebuild is handled without issue.

-boot will be somewhat slower while drives are missing due to time spent waiting for cryptsetup timeout.
+initial boot will be somewhat slower while drives are missing due to read timeouts.

-if the boot or efi partitions are corrupted, you will be dropped to recovery shell. you will need to take manual steps to correct:
+if the boot or efi partitions are corrupted, you will be dropped to the recovery shell. you will need to take manual steps to correct:

 ```
 # mdadm --run /dev/md0